phoenixlai833/Joey-Phoenix/README.md

 ## Overview

 Express.js is one of the most popular Node.js back-end web application frameworks that was released as a free and open-source software.
 It provides many useful features to provide server-side logic for web and mobile applications in a simple and flexible way.
-We will go step by step and focus on the fundamentals of how to set up a basic server and routes.
+We will go step by step and focus on how to set up a basic server and routes.
 We hope it is easy to follow and useful for people to incorporate into their own applications.

 #### Intended Users